in2code-de/luxold/Documentation/Privacy/Index.md

 ### Example part for your privacy page

-This could be an example for your German "Datenschutzerklärungsseite":
+This could be an example for your German "Datenschutzerklärungsseite".
+This is not a legal binding declaration.

 ```
 <h2>Verwendung des Marketing-Automation-Tools lux</h2>